-There's never been a better time to take the plunge.
-You'll find more information about the two air fryers we have below as well as tips to purchase the right package of pans, racks and more to extend the use of this table-top convection oven.
+After that, we discuss tips for purchasing the right package of pans, racks, and more to extend the use of this table-top convection oven.

 Note: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-You can take advantage of all of the great deals on Amazon, even if you don't have a membership because the first 30 days are FREE.
+You can take advantage of all the great deals on Amazon, even if you don't have a membership, because the first 30 days are FREE.
 Cancel before the 30 days is up if you don't want to continue.
 Check out the Amazon Prime Membership benefits and join HERE!

 Ninja Air Fryers